-- (a) The Board must elect the following officers where a vacancy in that office arises: - (i) Chair; - (ii) Deputy Chair; and - (iii) Secretary. - (b) If the number of nominations exceeds the number of vacancies to be filled, a ballot must be held. - (c) The ballot for the appointment of officers must be conducted in such manner as the Board may decide. - (d) All nominees for the Chair or Deputy Chair positions must be a Director (Graduate).
+- (a) The Board must elect the following officers where a vacancy in that office arises: - (i) Chair; - (ii) Deputy Chair; and - (iii) Secretary. - (b) If the number of nominations exceeds the number of vacancies to be filled, a ballot must be held. - (c) The ballot for the appointment of officers must be conducted in such manner as the Board may decide.

-58. Chair
+(d) All nominees for the Chair or Deputy Chair positions must be a Director (Graduate).

-- (a) The Board may, subject to this Constitution, determine, or vary any determination of, the powers, functions, responsibilities, and subject to Article 61, the remuneration, of the Chair. - (b) The Board may delegate any of its powers to the Chair for any period and on any terms (including the power to further delegate) as the Board resolves.
-The Board may revoke or vary any power delegated to the Chair. - (c) The Chair must exercise the powers delegated to him or her in accordance with any directions of the Board. - (d) The Board may vary or terminate the appointment of the Chair at any time.
+58. Chair (a) The Board may, subject to this Constitution, determine, or vary any determination of, the powers, functions, responsibilities, and subject to Article 61, the remuneration, of the Chair. (b) The Board may delegate any of its powers to the Chair for any period and on any terms (including the power to further delegate) as the Board resolves.
+The Board may revoke or vary any power delegated to the Chair. (c) The Chair must exercise the powers delegated to them in accordance with any directions of the Board. (d) The Board may vary or terminate the appointment of the Chair at any time.
+59. Deput y Chair (a) The Board may, subject to this Constitution, determine, or vary any determination

-59. Deputy Chair

 - (a) The Board may, subject to this Constitution, determine, or vary any determination of, the powers, functions, responsibilities, and subject to Article 61, the remuneration, of the Deputy Chair. - (b) The Board may delegate any of its powers to the Deputy Chair for any period and on any terms (including the power to further delegate) as the Board resolves.
-The Board may revoke or vary any power delegated to the Deputy Chair. - (c) The Deputy Chair must exercise the powers delegated to him or her in accordance with any directions of the Board. - (d) The Board may vary or terminate the appointment of the Deputy Chair at any time
+The Board may revoke or vary any power delegated to the Deputy Chair. - (c) The Deputy Chair must exercise the powers delegated to them in accordance with any directions of the Board. - (d) The Board may vary or terminate the appointment of the Deputy Chair at any time.